maheshsabnis/blazeclan_exp/README.md

     - Find out number of Blank Spaces
     - Find out number of vowels in string
     - Find out number of digits
-- Call above functions in button click event and show its output in other dive tag
+- Call above functions in button click event and show its output in other div tag

 # Date 19-08-2021
 1. Create an Array of Products as